yzdxs/learn-anything/readme.md

 ## How to use these Mind Maps 🗺️

 Each node you see on the image above is another mind map.
-Sadly the interactive version of this big mind map takes too long to load so currently you can only explore the [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) of this mind map which contains all the nodes from the image with links to the mind map and its description.
+Sadly the interactive version of this big mind map is currently unavailable buy you can explore the [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) of this mind map which contains all the nodes from the image with links to the mind map and its description.

 Some mind maps [have a numeric prefix attached to them](https://github.com/nikitavoloboev/knowledge-map#programming) which stands for a year.
 If it is a book, it means the year in which it was written.
 If it is a person, it stands for the year in which he or she died.
 If it is some other topic or node, it often stands for the year this field was invented or discovered.
-I also arrange them in order from past to now.
+I abbreviate this century's years so '17: ' prefix stands for year 2017.
+Finally I arrange them in order from past to now.

 It is advised to open the mind maps in a new tab.
 For example, [here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) is a mind map for machine learning.
 Every mind map is structured in the same way where everything is to be read from left to right.
 Each mind map has a 'resources' node that will have the best resources I could find on learning the topic.
 There you can also find 'notes' which will contain things that I found to be relevant to the topic.
 There are also articles, videos, talks and various related terminology that I note down related to the topic.
 For more clear presentation, I also order these nodes in the same way for each of the mind maps where, all the way on the left I will have the definition, then 'notes', then 'resources', then 'articles', then 'videos and talks' and then 'related terminology'.

 I also document all of this and more in another mind map called [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q).
-I advise you to take some time and read through it, there I try to cover any confusion one might have in trying to read these mind maps.
+I advise you to take some time and read through it, there I try to cover any confusion one might have in trying to read these mind maps there.

-My goal with these mind maps is to present everything visually and then give the best resources one can find on learning any of the topics in this vast knowledge map.
+My goal with these mind maps is to present everything visually and then give the best resources one can find on [learning any of the topics in this vast knowledge map](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything).

 I wish for all humans to take leverage of the fact that we are standing on the shoulders of giants and 'get up to speed' with what our world already collectively knows.
 Knowledge is power and I want to share it.

 However I can't do this alone as internet is a vast place and I will never be able to map nor understand the vast majority of what this world has to offer.
-There are [many many](https://github.com/nikitavoloboev/knowledge-map#contributing-) ways in which you can help me make this vision and dream of liberating and visualising all of world's knowledge in this way a reality.
+There are [many many](https://github.com/nikitavoloboev/knowledge-map#contributing-) ways in which you can help make this vision and dream of liberating and visualising all of world's knowledge in this way a reality.
 Let's do this together. 🌍

 I already have a lot of information mapped in this way.
 There are [many books](https://github.com/nikitavoloboev/knowledge-map#books) neatly sorted by their topic.
 Ones that are free, will have 'free: ' as a note added to them and the mind map will provide a link to the free book you can read.
 I have mapped [interesting blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp) sorted by their domain, [various educational resources](https://my.mindnode.com/grxeQCnT6VCEMqQRTLes5zRcpaBax6Ejr51Dbsos), [quora communities](https://my.mindnode.com/grxeQCnT6VCEMqQRTLes5zRcpaBax6Ejr51Dbsos) and [reddit subreddits](https://my.mindnode.com/7GcutaqJUbnUuyjRsopqkPhyaaNa1BMmhao6pbf8), research papers and more.
 I have over 2500 mind maps of content, which I hope to fill with most useful resources and links.
 So [please help](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙